Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 7

 - The Stars are 20-8 when listed as a moneyline favorite this season.

-- Dallas has had six games with moneyline odds of -210 or shorter, and claimed a victory each time.
+- Dallas has had six games with moneyline odds of -210 or shorter, and earned a victory each time.

-- Seattle has a record of 2-2 in games when bookmakers list the team at +170 or longer on the moneyline.

 Stars Player Props